putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

   if (true) {
     let foo // that's ok (foo === undefined) var foo2
-    // Be careful, `var` are not scoped to the block level, so previous foo2
+    // Be careful, `var` statements are not scoped to the block level
-    // is overwritten!
+    // so previous foo2 is overwritten!
     foo = "qux"
     foo2 = "qux"
     console.log(foo)
-    // "qux", variable belongs to the scope of the current block (the "if") console.log(foo2)
+    // "qux", variable belongs to the scope of the current block (the "if" one) console.log(foo2)
     // "qux"
   }